7. SOCIALISM AND SOCIOLOGY

 Max Weber advocated wertfreiheit or "value-freedom" in relation to science.
 This means that social science must be free from value judgments.
 The subtleties of this matter have been debated, including the value associations of middle class German nationalism.

 Beyond a certain point, value neutrality in science can be detrimental to necessary values for human life, as in the sphere of ecology, which definitely does inspire a set of values conducive to international survival.

 Weber's concept of science was also very much in the modern Western idiom of uniqueness.
 The singularity of Western civilisation was a dominant theme in his work, and it is arguable that his study of Eastern civilisations was merely supplementary and not co-existent.
 Weber emphasised that only the West had developed a growth economy, an experimental science, a technology based on science, a rational law, a lofty political structure (the modern State), and even musical harmony and orchestration.
 He found it an artificial accomplishment one is relieved to find, but the total units of his analysis were arguably in substantial disarray.
 (Shepherd, Meaning in Anthropos, 1991, p.
 103)

 Weber was preoccupied with charting distinctive elements of Western civilisation.
 The “values” of other religions and civilisations were at risk of compression.
 Scholarly knowledge of Chinese religion, Hinduism, and Buddhism has increased substantially since Weber’s day.
 Not all of this data is easily arrayed under Weberian categories such as social stratification.
-However, this issue is perhaps a sideline by comparison with the pointers found in climate science, so strongly resisted by contemporary capitalist enterprises.
+However, this issue is perhaps a sideline by comparison with the pointers found in climate science, so strongly resisted by contemporary industrial enterprises.
 Capitalist value judgments are a doubtful index to global wellbeing.

 The insights of Marx into the industrial capitalism of Europe were not matched by his version of "Asiatic despotism."
 Weber was much more objective about religion, but again there are drawbacks in evidence.